Moldova profile - Leaders

-Mr Timofti is an independent who before he became president had never been involved in politics.
-He had 36 years of experience as a judge, culminating in his appointment as chairman of Moldova's Supreme Magistrates Council.
+Mr Timofti is an independent who had not previously been involved in politics.
+He had 36 years of experience as a judge, culminating in his appointment as chairman of the Supreme Magistrates Council.

-In an address to parliament before his election, he strongly supported the aspirations of Prime Minister Vlad Filat's government for European integration but also promised to be an apolitical president.
+In an address to parliament before his election, he strongly supported the aspirations of Prime Minister Vlad Filat's government for closer European Union integration.

 In January 2016 Pavel Filip became Moldova's third prime minister in the course of a year, the previous two having been brought down by an unfolding scandal over the embezzlement of $1bn (12.5% of GDP) from the banking system.

 Like his predecessors, Mr Filip is part of the three-party pro-European-Union coalition that has run Moldova since 2009.